jasonswearingen/QuantShim/README.md

  - Add Security object to provide persistant state / logic for securities
  - Add state history to security, provide easy way for things to get their own state + history of their own state.
  - add multi-phase updates, allow framework to custom init securities
+ - add partial positions, so that strategies can order independantly of eachother

 Roadmap
 =============